Govt. Tourism License 3195/080/81

 Simplifying the Process

-Steps for Purchasing and Activating a SIM Card in Nepal
+Buying and Activating a SIM in Nepal

 Choose a Provider